30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 To visit certain attractions, you need to purchase a separate tour ticket.
 These include The Pedestal Tour for those wanting to see inside the Statue of Liberty Monument and The Crown Tour if you want to get right up inside the crown.
 The Crown Tour was a huge hit with my kids (at 6 & 9 years old) despite the 10-minute climb up 393 steps.

-Important Note: The Crown Tour typically sells out about 2 months in advance, and children must be 42″ tall to do the climb.
+Important Note: The Crown Tour is a very popular immersive experience.
+It typically sells out about 2 months in advance, and children must be 42″ tall to do the climb.

 4. The Staten Island Ferry